ThoEJ/hmt-re-framework/framework-application-support/questions-phase1.md

 | What types information/physical resources need to be exchanged between different behavior bundles? |
 | What kind of physical/digital components could the CPS be composed of? |

-Activity 1.4 -- Questions to guide the refinement of subject-oriented models, while determining different automation level and task allocation possibilities, as well as model validation.
+Activity 1.4 -- Questions to guide the refinement of subject-oriented models, while determining different automation level and task allocation possibilities, as well as model validation:

 | Iterative Model Refinement \& HMT Considerations -- Automation Level, Task Allocation |
 | -------- |
 | Considering each subject in a SID to be refined, should the subject behavior in the future be assigned to a machine agent (CPS component, other system) or a human agent (CPS stakeholder identified previously)? |